The conjugacy problem for automorphism groups of countable homogeneous structures: Digraphs

 \subsection{The random tournament and universal $I_n$-free digraphs.}

 There is a generic countable tournament $\mathcal T$, sometimes also called the \emph{random tournament}.

-\begin{thm} The isomorphism relation for countable tournaments is Borel reducible to the conjugacy problem for $\Aut(\mathcal T)$.
+\begin{thm} The isomorphism relation for countable linear orders is Borel reducible to the conjugacy problem for $\Aut(\mathcal T)$.
 Hence the conjugacy problem for $\Aut(\mathcal T)$ is Borel complete. \end{thm}

 \begin{proof} We employ a similar method to the proof of Theorem~\ref{thm:graphs}, adapting some of the combinatorial details to this situation.
-Given a countable tournament $T$ we again construct a copy $\Delta_T$ of $\mathcal T$ together with an automorphism $\phi_T$ of $\Delta_T$ in such a way that $T\cong T'$ iff $\phi_T$ is conjugate to $\phi_{T'}$.
-As before, the construction can easily be checked to be Borel.
+Beginning with a linear order $L$ we again construct a copy $\Delta_L$ of $\mathcal T$ together with an automorphism $\phi_L$ of $\Delta_L$ in such a way that $L\cong L'$ iff $\phi_L$ is conjugate to $\phi_{L'}$.
+As before, the construction can easily be arranged to be Borel.